-Islay offers the visitor a warm welcome and has a unique pace of life.
-For more information about how to get here, where to stay and transport on the island please follow the links below.
-Please note that we cannot make travel or accommodation arrangements for you.
+Islay has a unique pace of life and provides the visitors a warm welcome.
+For more details about how to get there, where to stay and transport on the island, please use our contact us page to ask us everything you need to know or use the links.
+Please note that we cannot make accommodation or travel arrangements for you.

-Please remember to bring some sterling, as small food providers, stall holders at events, taxis and many B&B folks do not have card processing facilities.
-Limited cash machines on Islay and Jura.
+Please do not forget to bring some sterling, water and food for the tour, stall holders at events, taxis and many B&B folks don’t have card processing facilities.
+Limited cash machines on Jura and Islay.

-Wild and Magic Islay travel company offer various whisky tours.
-The tours include accommodation and full details are on their Web site.
+Wild and Magic Islay travel company provides various whisky tours.
+The tours include accommodation and full information are on their Web site.

 Buses from Buchanan Bus Station, Glasgow to the ferry terminal at Kennacraig are operated by Scottish Citylink.

-Full details of the ferry service and ticket options are available from Caledonian MacBrayne.
-Not all sailings have connecting bus services, so please check the bus timetables before travelling.
+Full info of the ticket ferry options are available from Caledonian MacBrayne.
+Please check the bus timetables before travelling, because not all sailings have connecting bus services.

 Flybe operates a regular service from Glasgow airport to Islay.

 Islay has a range of accommodation to suit all budgets.
 At peak times, why not hire a motor home?
-There are two good camp-sites at Port Mòr and Kintra (where Gaelic is spoken).
+There are two good camp-sites at Kintra and Port Mòr (where Gaelic is spoken).
 Wild camping is not welcomed, but again at peak times (like the Beach Rugby tournament in June), Robert Gordon of the White Hart Hotel in Port Ellen allows folk to pitch in the hotel garden.
 Our oldest commumity-owned facility, the Port Ellen Playing Fields, will also permit some tents behind the pavilion.
-Contact Ellen Brown - Mobile 07831 246911.